spacetelescope/poppy/docs/about.rst

-This work was supported in part by the JWST mission, a joint effort of NASA, ESA, and CSA, and by the WFIRST pre-phase-A mission development project.
+This work was supported in part by the JWST mission, a joint effort of NASA, ESA, and CSA, and by the WFIRST Phase-A mission development project.
 STScI is operated on behalf of NASA by the Association of Universities for Research in Astronomy.